 This is a wonderful place to start your visit in NOLA, feel the energy, and snap some pictures.
-Jackson Square just happens to be right across the steet from the extremely popular Cafe du Monde.
+Jackson Square just happens to be right across the street from the extremely popular Cafe du Monde.

 2. Have beignets and café au lait at Cafe du Monde

-Cafe du Monde has been serving some of the best beignets in New Orleans alongside its iconic chicory café au laits since 1862!
+Cafe du Monde has been serving some of the best beignets in New Orleans alongside its iconic chicory café au lait since 1862!
 There is rarely a time when the line isn't out the door, but don't worry, it moves quickly.

 3. Browse the art galleries along Royal Street and Julia Street